There are two parts to the process when sending mail using our service.

 The USPS is typically very successful with delivering mail, however, they don't guarantee the successful delivery of certified mail.
 As you can imagine, there are many different reasons a letter might be delayed or undelivered, but below are the most common reason's we've seen;

 - The letter was successfully delivered but the USPS forgot to update their online data

 - The letter is being returned to the sender because they were unable to deliver it (this could be for a number of reasons)

 - A notice was left at the destination address and the letter is waiting for the recipient to pick up the mailing

 - The USPS lost the letter in transit

-In the event that the USPS isn't able to successfully deliver the mailpiece, we recommend resending it.
-Since the USPS doesn't guarantee delivery of a mailpiece, they don't provide us refunds when that happens.
+In the event that the USPS isn't able to successfully deliver a letter, we recommend resending it.
+Since the USPS doesn't guarantee delivery of a mailpiece, they also make it very difficult for us to receive refunds for letters that do go undelivered.
 Therefore we are unable to issue refunds or promo codes for undelivered mailpieces.
-For more information on our refund policy, click here.
+This is as frustrating for us as it is for you.
+Get more information on our refund policy.

 Of course, you're welcome to contact the Post Office directly for further specific details on any mail piece.
 For information on how to contact the USPS click here.